computational-linguistics-class/computational-linguistics-class.github.io/assignment5.md

 Here $$P(D \mid c)$$ is the likelihood of $$D$$ under category $$c$$, which can be computed by training language models for all texts associated with category $$c$$.
 This technique of text classification is drawn from [literature on authorship identification](http://www.aclweb.org/anthology/E/E03/E03-1053.pdf), where the approach is to learn a separate language model for each author, by training on a data set from that author.
 Then, to categorize a new text D, they use each language model to calculate the likelihood of D under that model, and pick the  category that assigns the highest probability to D.

 Try it!
 We'll set up a leaderboard for a text classification task.
 Your job is to configure a set of language models that perform the best on the text classification task.
+We will use the city names dataset, which you should have already downloaded.

+Later in this assignment, you will use a recurrent neural network on the same dataset in order to compare performance.

 ## Part 4: Character-Level Recurrent Neural Networks